mnot/I-D/uri-get-off-my-lawn/draft.md

 Applications MUST NOT directly specify the syntax of queries, as this can cause operational difficulties for deployments that do not support a particular form of a query.
 For example, a site may wish to support an application using "static" files that do not support query parameters.

-Extensions MUST NOT specify the format or semantics of queries.
+Extensions MUST NOT constrain the format or semantics of queries.

 For example, an extension that indicates that all query parameters with the name "sig" indicate a cryptographic signature would collide with potentially pre-existing query parameters on sites, and